-- Probiotics can be controversial and counterintuitive to people with IBS and SIBO (small intestinal bacterial overgrowth).
+- Probiotics can be controversial and counterintuitive to some people with IBS and/or SIBO (small intestinal bacterial overgrowth).
 I’m going to talk more about my experience with different probiotics in another post.

-- The only one that has had any meaningful impact on my constipation is Prescript Assist.
+- Here’s one that has had a meaningful impact on my constipation: Prescript Assist.

-- Prebiotics are food for the probiotics.
-These can be even more controversial for people with IBS and SIBO because they are in the FODMAP group (these are foods with certain sugar types that can induce IBS symptoms).
+- Prebiotics and Resistant Starches are food for the probiotics.
+These can be even more controversial for people with IBS and/or SIBO because some are in the FODMAP group (these are foods with certain sugar types that can induce IBS symptoms).

-- This can include fiber supplements like Acacia, Inulin and Arabinogalactan.
-I’ve tried all.
+- Good fiber supplements like Acacia, Inulin, Arabinogalactan, Pectin, Psyllium.
+I’ve tried a lot.
 I’ll talk more about them in another post.

 - What I’m currently eating:

-- Soaked and cooked quinoa, white jasmine rice, red potatoes and sometimes green banana flour when I bake something.
+- Soaked and cooked oatmeal, white jasmine rice, red/yellow/white potatoes

-- I still have to be careful with the amounts I eat.
+- I still have to be careful with the amounts of starches and fibers I eat.
 I can’t eat more than 2-4 oz of any of these in one sitting and I’m still avoiding any of them during dinner meals to give my gut a break, and also so I have room for dessert!
 HA!

 - Daily Magnesium Supplements

 - I make sure to always have enough fat with each meal, especially if I’m eating carbohydrates.
-That includes, ghee, olive oil, coconut oil (not sure my bowels like this oil but haven’t been able to prove it yet), beef tallow, or palm oil.
+That includes, ghee from grass-fed cows, olive oil, coconut oil (not sure my bowels like this oil but haven’t been able to prove it yet), beef tallow, or palm oil.

 My process changes all the time depending on how my gut is doing, but the things I listed here are usually what I fall back to.
 Hope it helps someone else out there.